Call for abstracts

 The outcomes of aortic arch repair of congenital aortic arch lesions typified by aortic coarctation have improved since the first report on the repair of coarctation in 1945.
 However, at present, the approaches to aortic repair are devised by each pediatric cardiac surgeon to prevent complications.
 In this session, the operating surgeons will explain detailed techniques of aortic repair (excluding Norwood, DKS) in an easy-to-understand manner based on results.
 We hope that this session will lead to further improvements of this technique in the future.

-- 09）(Heart) Techno-Academy: Congenital-3 Knacks & Pitfalls: Surgery for Total Anomalous Pulmonary Venous Return
+- 09）(Heart) Techno-Academy: Congenital-3 Knacks & Pitfalls: Surgery for extra cardiac type Total Anomalous Pulmonary Venous Return

 Neonates with Total Anomalous Pulmonary Venous Return (TAPVR) have been rescued since around 40 years ago.
 However, re-stenosis of the repaired PVs had been very difficult to manage before 2000.
 Even with the sutureless repair technique, it is not easy to achieve a mortality rate of less than 5% and a re-stenosis rate of less than 20%.